KunFuCutsMan/kfcmanwebsite2/content/_index.md

     -   **NOT A METHODIST** unlike what the personality quiz says.
 I'm evangelical.

 Futher questioning can be made in the [about me](/about-me) section.

+I also do my best to update this site frencuently, either from new blog posts or small fixes and tweaks I make, so enjoy my odd corner of the internet!